Primary

 Hold onto a wall for balance.
 Lift your knee to hip height using only hip flexor strength—no momentum.
 Hold the position, maintaining an upright torso.
 Lower with control.

-Want Standing Hip Flexor Activation in your program?
+See where Standing Hip Flexor Activation fits in your weekly plan

 Stand tall holding onto wall or chair for balance.